riobatubara/sentiment-analytics/README.md

 # sentiment-analytics

-Part of the MNC AI/ML assignment and research on sentiment analysis and model training obtained from the Google Play RCTI+ review.
+Part of the MNC AI/ML assignment and research on sentiment analysis and model training of Google Play RCTI+ as data source.